garethsb-sony/nmos-event-tally/index-head.md

 The formal IS-07 Specification will be provided in [this GitHub repository](https://github.com/AMWA-TV/nmos-event-tally).
 These pages provide supporting documentation and HTML renders of the APIs (which for previous AMWA ;spspecificatis have been RAML and JSON Schema).

-The links below are for the “master” branch of the repo.
-This will (once completed and approved) typically the same as the most recent release of the Specification.
+Once published, the links immediately below will be for the _most recent approved release_ of the Specification (which may be earlier than what is shown by the default branch on the GitHub repo).
+Until then it shows the most approriate working branch of the repo.
 Links to other releases (tags) and other branches appear later in the page.